 As part of this process the GLA are undertaking a Call for Sites, which runs until 30 June 2016:

 On 1 April 2012, The Mayor of London introduced the Mayoral Community Infrastructure Levy (CIL) to help pay for Crossrail.
 In Camden, this will be a flat charge of £50 per m2 of net increase in floorspace.
 We will collect the charge on behalf of the Mayor.

-We are undertaking work to introduce the Camden Community Infrastructure Levy.
-When adopted the Camden CIL will be payable in addition to the Mayor's CIL.
+The Camden Community Infrastructure Levy was adopted in April 2015 and is payable in addition to the Mayor's CIL.